MCP Integration

 Scopes and Permissions

-• Private keys (sk_) - Full access: can create crawls, read results, manage settings
+Full access: create crawls, read results, manage settings

-• Public keys (pk_) - Read-only: can list and read crawls, but cannot create new ones
+Read-only: list and read crawls, but cannot create new ones

 Example Agent Workflows